ISI-apex/hpsc-bsp/README.md

 1. `qemu-devicetrees/LATEST/SINGLE_ARCH/hpsc-arch.dtb` - the QEMU device tree
 1. `hpsc-utils/host/qemu-nand-creator` - QEMU NAND flash image creator
 1. `hpsc-utils/host/sram-image-utils` - SRAM image creation utility

-The Poky SDK must be installed to build test utilities.
-Set `POKY_SDK` to the install location, e.g. (using the default location):

-	export POKY_SDK=/opt/poky/2.6.1

 The Poky SDK is used to build: